YunHsiao/Crysknife/README.md

 # Unreal Source Injector

 Inject source files & code segments into any existing Unreal Engine code base.
-All injections are strictly reversable with a single command.
+All injections are strictly reversible with a single command.
 More complex behaviors can be specified with the [config system](#Config-System).

 This repository is meant to be used as part of an engine plugin to help quickly deploying features to different engine bases.